PaulApivat/paulapivat/content/post/dsfs_6/index.md

 - P(B|G) = P(B,G) / P(G)
 - P(B|G) =  (1/4) / (1/2) = **1/2** or roughly **50%**

+Technically, we *can't* use joint probability because the two events are *not independent*.

+To clarify, the probability of the older child being a certain gender and the probability of the younger child being a certain gender *is* independent, but `P(B|G)` the 'probability of *both* child being a girl' and 'the probability of the older child being a girl' are *not independent*; and hence we express it as a *conditional* probability.

+So, the joint probability of `P(B,G)` is just event B,`P(B)`.

 Here's an alternate way to calculate the conditional probability (**without** joint probability):

 - `P(B|G) = P(G|B) * P(B) / P(G)`  **This is Bayes Theorem**